RichmarIII/ORION/README.md

 ## Usage Notes

-- **Cost Awareness:** ORION uses OpenAI APIs, which incurs costs based on usage.
+- **Cost Awareness:** ORION uses various web APIs to provide its functionality which incurs costs based on usage.
 Users are advised to monitor their use closely to manage potential expenses.
+Because ORION uses a plugin-based architecture, plugins can be disabled individually to reduce costs for features you don't need.
 - **Model Flexibility:** Users can request ORION to switch between different OpenAI models to find a balance between cost and performance.

 ## License